ovh/utask/pkg/plugins/builtin/script/README.md

 *Warn: This plugin will keep running until the execution is done*

+*Runtime(s) must be accessible on the host you deploy µTask if you want to execute interpreted scripts: [verify shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) and available packages*

 *Files must be located under scripts folder with exec (+x) permissions*

 ## Configuration